martinibiscotti/summitcables/olivia.md

 ## Terms of Service

-* Estimated Date of Delivery: March/April 2020
+* Estimated Date of Delivery: March-April 2020
 * No refunds unless authorized (misorders, rent is due, etc.)

 ## Available Options